toniarnold/aspnettest/doc/setup.md

 ```

 Replace ```localhost``` with its IP address ```127.0.0.1``` in both websites,
-otherwise Internet Explorer will not work with your site (it really seems to be
+otherwise Internet Explorer will not work with your site (it really is
-a crippled down Internet Explorer, as it doesn't render CSS Flexbox nicely, regardless
+Internet Explorer 11 in spite of Edge, as it doesn't render CSS Flexbox nicely):
-of Edge being installed on your system):

 ```xml
 <bindings>